-- Since your upload file contains the 'Conversion time' column, you should be able to compare your reports with the upload results file.
-Make sure that you use the results file since some conversions may have been rejected.
-The 'Conversion time' column reports conversion counts based on the date of the conversion.
+- Since your upload file contains the "Conversion time" column, you should be able to compare your reports with the upload results file.
+Make sure to use the results file since some conversions may have been rejected.
+The “Conversion time” column reports conversion counts based on the date of the conversion.

 Common errors and resolutions in offline conversion imports:

 - Error: No Google Ads conversion types were defined when this GCLID's click occurred.
 You’ll need to create at least one conversion type.

 - Fix: To use offline conversion tracking, an “Import from Clicks” or “Import from Calls” conversion action must be created.
 Refer to the article Set up offline conversion imports for instructions.

 - Error: We cannot find this conversion name in the target account.

 - Fix: The offline conversion cannot happen before the ad click.
 Add 1-2 days to your conversion time in your upload or check time zone is properly set.

 - Error: This click is too old for its conversion to be imported.

 - Fix: We retain the GCLID for only 90 days.
 You’ll need to upload more frequently, or if your conversion happens after 90 days, upload an offline conversion event that happens within 90 days.